-There are a number of reasons why you may not find a record at QSA.
+There are several reasons why you may not find a record at QSA.

-- Some records are restricted for a number of years.
+- Some records are restricted for several years.

 - The name may have been written in the record phonetically as the clerks wrote the names as they heard them.
 Think about how it could be spelt as it was heard.
 Also, spelling of all names was not as consistent as it is today.